descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 `Working Draft, Standard for Programming Language C++` [^n4910]

 String literals are traditionally one of the most common literals and in `C++` they have static storage duration.
-This also leads developers to believe that all literals have static storage duration and that is the case in many programming languages.
+This is also the case in many programming languages.
+As such, these facts leads developers to incorrectly believe that all literals or at least all constant literals have static storage duration.

 *"5.13.5 String literals [lex.string]"*